What the heck is a confidence interval? A guide for social workers

 Sometimes social work research and evaluation documents report “confidence intervals.”
 These can be reported as ranges of numbers or as lines on a bar graph.
 Often, social workers I know have not been taught how to interpret confidence intervals, so this post is intended as a guide to demystifying this statistical technique.

-A confidence interval (CI) can be thought of loosely along the lines of a “margin of error.”
+A confidence interval (CI) can be thought of in the vernacular, *very* loosely along the lines of a “margin of error.”
 CIs are used to assess the reliability of an estimate (either a mean/average or a proportion/percentage – there are different mathematical formulas for each one).
-A CI is used to assess how reliable results are.
+A CI is used to assess how reliable results are at a certain confidence level.

 There are two parts to a confidence interval: